Cordarrelle Patterson: 2022 season

 On March 22, 2022, Patterson re-signed with the Falcons for a two-year, $10.5 million contract.
 He entered the 2022 season as the Falcons’ starting running back.

 Patterson started the 2022 season with 22 carries for 120 yards and a touchdown in a narrow 27–26 loss to the Saints.
 Two weeks later against the Seahawks, he had 17 carries for 141 yards and a touchdown in the 27–23 victory.
 He was named NFC Offensive Player of the Week for this game.
 He was placed on injured reserve on October 3, 2022, after aggravating a knee injury in Week 4.
-Pattersonas designated to return from injured reserve on November 2.
+Patterson's designated to return from injured reserve on November 2.
 He was activated from injured reserve three days later.
-In his return against the Chargers, P tterson hatwo rushing touchdowns.
+In his return against the Chargers, Patterson had two rushing touchdowns.

 On November 20, Patterson recorded a 103-yard kickoff return for a touchdown against the Bears in the 27–24 victory; his ninth kickoff return for a touchdown, the most in NFL history.
 Patterson finished the 2022 season with 144 carries for 695 yards and eight touchdowns to go along with 21 receptions for 122 yards in 13 games.